Tmhrt-web-ginbata/introduction-to-git-and-github-sebrina-ux/Sebrin_ahmed.md

 # About Me

 Hi!
-My name is [Your Name], and here’s a little bit about me:
+My name is [sebrina], and here’s a little bit about me:

 - **What am I interested in learning?**
   I’m interested in learning art and various aspects of life